-6/26 DPR Other requests for park, building, or access improvements Public safety and environmental health upgrades are needed at Stuyvesant Square, with security cameras, restoration of park buildings, lighting and electricity repair the park priorities.
-Security cameras should be placed at each of the park's eight entrances.
+11/29 DPR Other requests for park, building, or access improvements Public safety and environmental health upgrades are needed at Stuyvesant Square, with security cameras, restoration of park buildings, lighting and electricity repair the park priorities.
 The east building requires electricity, plumbing, and structure repairs to be used for storage and staffing.
 ConEd reports that it will not run electrical lines to the east building until building electrical repairs are made.
 The west building also needs repairs.
 LED lighting is needed for park lampposts on both sides of the park.
 The irrigation system and east fountain require repaired electricity.
 During a drought in 2022, the demise of a tree and many other plants in the park was attributed to the broken irrigation system.
 Rutherford Pl.
-To N D Perlman Pl., E 15 St. To E 17 St., Manhattan 7/26 DOT Other capital budget request for DOT CB6 continues to receive complaints about individuals, many of them New Yorkers experiencing homelessness, urinating and defecating in parks, POPS, and the street.
+To N D Perlman Pl., E 15 St. To E 17 St., Manhattan 12/29 DOT Other capital budget request for DOT CB6 continues to receive complaints about individuals, many of them New Yorkers experiencing homelessness, urinating and defecating in parks, POPS, and the street.
 Individuals do not relieve themselves in public as a choice; they are forced to do so as the City has failed to provide them with public restrooms and handwashing stations.
 We ask that the City construct new public restrooms in Manhattan Community District 6 (CD6), including by finding suitable sites to place a few of the automatic public toilets purchased over a decade ago that currently sit in a DCAS warehouse waiting to be installed.
 Our highest priority is a restroom facility, or more than one, in the vicinity of Bellevue South Park, Bellevue Hospital Center, the Men's Shelter, and the Children's Center.
-8/26 DPR Reconstruct or upgrade a building in a park On behalf of the Office Manager at Asser Levy Recreation Center, CB6 asks for substantial renovation and upgrades at the recreation center: replace, upgrade, and flood proofs the center's windows; replace all ceiling tiles at the recreation center; repair indoor pool dehumidifier/HVAC system; add LED lights in the pool.
+13/29 DPR Reconstruct or upgrade a building in a park On behalf of the Office Manager at Asser Levy Recreation Center, CB6 asks for substantial renovation and upgrades at the recreation center: replace, upgrade, and flood proof the center's windows; replace all ceiling tiles at the recreation center; repair indoor pool dehumidifier/HVAC system; add LED lights in the pool.
 In addition, CB6 requests that air conditioning is installed throughout the building.
-CB6 request that the men's locker room, woman's locker room, and handicapped restrooms are remodeled to include new toilets, hand dryers, showers and sinks.
+CB6 request that the men's locker room, women's locker room, and handicapped restrooms are remodeled to include new toilets, hand dryers, showers and sinks.
 392 Asser Levy Place